Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh can lose his king and still win a chess game
+Jayesh is all for same-sex marriage, as long as both chicks are hot.

-Updated on: [23/12/2025]
+Updated on: [24/12/2025]
 <!-- #jokeEnd -->